richartl/resume/out/resume.md

 ## INTERESTS

+- PODCASTER: Enchiladas DevOps Si no son enchiladas
+I am fan of the podcast format and I made some about DevOps culture and self-improvement

-- READING: Julio Verne Elon Musk El Azteca
-I am fan to historic novels, entrepreneur, personal growth and biographies
+- READING: Julio Verne Elon Musk El Azteca The Phoenix Project Escipion I am fan to historic novels, entrepreneur, personal growth and biographies

 - FLAG FOOTBALL